Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-Electrical engineers design, develop and supervise the manufacture, installation, operation and maintenance of electrical systems.
-They work on systems for the generation, distribution, utilisation and control of electric power and electronic systems used for computing, communications and other industrial applications.
+Throughout the program you’ll learn to design, develop and supervise the manufacture, installation, operation and maintenance of electrical systems.
+You’ll also work on systems for the generation, distribution, utilisation, and control of electric power and electronic systems used for a variety of domestic and industrial applications.

 You’ll develop high-level technical and design skills and focus on a specialist area such as energy conversion, power systems or high-voltage equipment.